-The U.S. Copper Index Fund tracks the Summer Haven Copper Index Total Return Index which focuses on risk-adjusted returns on a portfolio of copper futures contracts.
-The index includes two to three eligible copper futures contracts that are selected on a monthly basis based on quantitative formulas relating to the prices of the Eligible Copper Futures Contracts developed by Summer Haven Indexing.
+The U.S. Copper Index Fund tracks the Summer Haven Copper Index Total Return.
+The index includes two or three eligible copper futures contracts.
+They are chosen monthly, based on quantitative formulas tied to the prices of the Eligible Copper Futures Contracts developed by Summer Haven Indexing.

-JJC - iPath DJ-UBS Copper Total Return Sub-Index ETN
+JJCTF: iPath Bloomberg Copper Subindex Total Return ETN